rozenborg/records/README.md

 ## Data Storage

 All data is stored as CSV files in the `data/` directory.
-The application will create empty CSV files with default headers if they are not found on startup, except for `employees.csv` which you should provide with at least 'Standard ID' and 'Work Email Address' columns.
+The application will create empty CSV files with default headers if they are not found on startup, except for `employees.csv` which you must provide with at least 'Standard ID' and 'Work Email Address' columns.

 ## Performance Considerations